LaurentJouron/LaurentJouron/README.md

 These are the ones that are validated.
 ___

-Project 1 :
+Project 1 : *The deliverables: an Excel file of the training schedule, the presentation on the Workspace and technology watch.*

 * Take charge of your training :
-  * Understanding the Web
+  * <a href="https://openclassrooms.com/fr/courses/1946386-comprendre-le-web" target="_blank">Understanding the Web</a>
-  * Implement an information monitoring system
+  * <a href="https://openclassrooms.com/fr/courses/4805776-mettez-en-place-un-systeme-de-veille-informationnelle" target="_blank">Implement an information monitoring system</a>
-  * Develop your soft skills
+  * <a href="https://openclassrooms.com/fr/courses/6692406-developpez-vos-soft-skills" target="_blank">Develop your soft skills</a>
-  * learning to learn
+  * <a href="https://openclassrooms.com/fr/courses/4312781-apprenez-a-apprendre" target="_blank">learning to learn</a>
-  * Manage your time effectively
+  * <a href="https://openclassrooms.com/fr/courses/5944991-gerez-votre-temps-efficacement" target="_blank">Manage your time effectively</a>

+Validated
 ___

 Project 2 : <a href="https://github.com/LaurentJouron/books-toscrape.com" target="_blank">books-toscrape.com</a>

 * Use the Python basics for market analysis :
-  * Learn the basics of the Python language
+  * <a href="https://openclassrooms.com/fr/courses/7168871-apprenez-les-bases-du-langage-python" target="_blank">Learn the basics of the Python language</a>
-  * Learn about Pyhon for data analysis
+  * <a href="https://openclassrooms.com/fr/courses/6204541-initiez-vous-a-python-pour-lanalyse-de-donnees" target="_blank">Learn about Pyhon for data analysis</a>
-  * Learn how to use the command line in a terminal
+  * <a href="https://openclassrooms.com/fr/courses/6173491-apprenez-a-utiliser-la-ligne-de-commande-dans-un-terminal" target="_blank">Learn how to use the command line in a terminal</a>
-  * Setting up your Python environment
+  * <a href="https://openclassrooms.com/fr/courses/6951236-mettez-en-place-votre-environnement-python" target="_blank">Setting up your Python environment</a>
-  * Speak in public
+  * <a href="https://openclassrooms.com/fr/courses/4577696-prenez-la-parole-en-public" target="_blank">Speak in public</a>
-  * Manage code with Git and GitHub
+  * <a href="https://openclassrooms.com/fr/courses/7162856-gerez-du-code-avec-git-et-github" target="_blank"> Manage code with Git and GitHub</a>

+Validated
 ___

-Project 3 :
+Projet 3 : <a href="https://github.com/LaurentJouron/Learn-home" target="_blank">learn@home</a>

 * Design a Python application tailored to a customer’s needs :
-  * Learn about agile project management
+  * <a href="https://openclassrooms.com/fr/courses/4507926-initiez-vous-a-la-gestion-de-projet-agile" target="_blank">Learn about agile project management</a>
-  * Apply the Domain-Driven Design principle to your application
+  * <a href="https://openclassrooms.com/fr/courses/5647281-appliquez-le-principe-du-domain-driven-design-a-votre-application" target="_blank">Apply the Domain-Driven Design principle to your application</a>

 ___

 In addition, I have invested in other modules to better understand the needs of IT.
 These are the ones that are validated.

-  * Learn how algorithms work
+  * <a href="https://openclassrooms.com/fr/courses/4366701-decouvrez-le-fonctionnement-des-algorithmes" target="_blank">Learn how algorithms work</a>

 ___